ihyavorskyi/touristClubApi/README.md

 # Tourist club
 This project is a web application in which users can read and comment on travel articles, search for tours and book tickets for them.
+Users are divided by roles: "user", "journalist", "admin".
+Access levels are issued depending on the role.
 For more details, see the screenshots below or read the file "READ.docx"